DAISY Award FAQs

 Q. Who may nominate a nurse?

 A. Anyone in your organization may submit a nomination - patients, family members, co-workers, physicians, staff - anyone who experiences or observes extraordinary compassionate care being provided by a nurse.
-Click here to see benchmarks from currrent partner organiations on the average # of nominations they typically receive.
+Click here to see benchmarks from currrent partner organizations on the average # of nominations they typically receive.

 Q. Given that DAISY Awards are presented throughout the year, how many presentations per year should we consider making?

-A: This is an important consideration for each of your facilities, so we hope you will give it careful thought.
+A: This is an important consideration for each facility, so we hope you will give it careful thought.
 Based on many years of running the program during which we have received an enormous amount of feedback from DAISY partner organizations, and research conducted among nurses, we have developed guidelines to aid your decision.
 It is clear that the impact of The DAISY Award is greatest on nurses who actually experience a DAISY presentation, either in their unit or at a more public gathering.
 So the more DAISY Awards you can present, the greater benefit to your staff and organization.
 We will be happy to share our partners' best practices with you and help you decide the right number of Awards per year for your staff.

 Q: What will our program cost each year?